MartinNikolovMarinov/JavaScriptResources/README.md

 ## Solutions :
 <h3 id="revealing-module-pattern">Revealing Module Pattern</h3>
 Most module systems are relatively recent.
-Before they were available, a particular programming pattern started getting used in more and more JavaScript code: the revealing module pattern.
+Before they were available, a particular programming pattern started getting used in more and more JavaScript code.
+The Revealing Module Pattern.

+Here is one variant of the pattern :
 ```js
 var myRevealingModule = (function () {
     var privateVar = "Ben Cherry",